Optum/long-medical-document-lms/README.md

 1. Forking the project
 2. Creating your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commiting your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Committing your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Pushing to the branch (`git push origin feature/AmazingFeature`)
 5. Opening a pull request with a description of your changes